Farama-Foundation/Arcade-Learning-Environment/docs/getting-started.md

 These steps will work on any platform, just make sure to specify the environment variable `VCPKG_INSTALLATION_ROOT` to point to your vcpkg installation so we can find the required dependencies.
 If you install any vcpkg dependencies using non-standard triplets you can specify the environment variable `VCPKG_TARGET_TRIPLET`.
 For more info check out the [vcpkg docs](https://vcpkg.readthedocs.io/en/latest/users/config-environment/) on how to configure your environment.

-Once the ALE is installed you can link agaisnt the library in your C++ project as follows
+Once the ALE is installed you can link against the library in your C++ project as follows

 ```cmake
 find_package(ale REQUIRED)